hummingbird-web-solutions/script-rest-api/README.md

 >  3. Enter output file path in ```ouputFileName``` variable.
 >  4. Run the whole script from top cell.
 >  5. OutputFile will now be generated at provided location.
+>  6. To directly can php scripts and skip step B, provide appropiate flags and variables as stated in notebook.

 ### B: Terminal commands to generate JSONs and push attribute, attribute options and families.